zerxiesderxies/sd-webui-gan-generator/README.md

 - Other cool stylegan features like DragGan, Projection of Real Images, 100% Smooth Video Transitions between two images, and more.

 ### Features of sd-webui-gan-generator Extension
-- Simple gui tab for hosting any of your StyleGAN checkpoints and generate images.
+- Simple gui tab for hosting any of your StyleGAN checkpoints and can generate images.
 - Style mixing between two seeds for even more customization.
 - Can easily randomize seed input.
 Can also let chance decide which seeds to style mix today.
 - Can combine this with stable diffusion's inpainting/outpainting or faceswap/IP Adapter to create consistent, realistic, fictional characters.